Logo Icon

 SHARE

-The Indian Institute of Management (IIM) conducts the Integrated Program in Management Aptitude Test (IPMAT) annually for providing admission to the five-year integrated program in management.
+The Indian Institute of Management (IIM) conducts the Integrated Program in Management Aptitude Test (IPMAT) annually to provide admission to the five-year integrated program in management.

-Going through the previous year's paper analysis will let you understand better the essential topics to focus on more for better results.
+Going through the previous year's paper analysis will help you better understand the essential topics to focus on for better results.

-Our experts at Supergards have curated the IPMAT Analysis and Solutions of the past five years in this post.
+Our experts have curated the past five years of IPMAT question paper analysis and solutions in this post.

-The takeaways from this post can immensely help you in streamlining your preparation to a result-oriented pathway and also get an idea about the number of questions asked from each subject, the difficulty level of the paper, type of questions, and more.
+The takeaways from this post can immensely help you streamline your preparation to a result-oriented pathway and also give you an idea about the number of questions asked from each subject, the difficulty level of the paper, the type of questions, and more.

-The following points explain the Past Five-year's Exam Analysis of the IIM IPM Exam, such as mode of exam, sections involved, nature of questions, and more.
+The following points explain the analysis of the IIM IPM exam, including its mode, sections involved, nature of questions, and more.

-• Sections: Generally, there are three sections in the exam.
-Two sections are of quantitative ability, and one is verbal ability.
+• Sections: The exam generally has three sections.
+Two are for quantitative ability, and one is for verbal ability.

-• Maximum Marks: The is conducted for a total of 400 marks.
+• Maximum Marks: The IPMAT Indore exam is conducted for 360 marks.

-• Marking scheme: 4 marks are awarded for every correct answer, one mark is deducted for every wrong answer in MCQs, and there is no negative marking in short answers.
+• Marking scheme: 4 marks are awarded for every correct answer, one mark is deducted for every wrong answer in MCQs, and there is no negative marking for short answers.

-• Sectional Cut-off: It is applicable to all three sections.
+• Sectional Cut-off: This applies to all three sections.

-• Difficulty Level: The overall difficulty level of IPMAT, considering previous years’ examination, is moderate to difficult.
+• Difficulty Level: The overall difficulty level of IPMAT, considering previous years’ examinations, is moderate to difficult.

 • Verbal Ability: This is the most scoring section in the examination, with about 70-80% of questions from easy to moderate difficulty.

-• Quantitative Ability: MCQ is generally the most challenging section, with about 40-50% moderate to complex questions.
+• Quantitative Ability: MCQ is generally the most challenging section, with 40% -50 % of the questions being moderate to complex.

-IPM Question Paper Analysis for Quantitative Ability (Short Answers)
+IPMAT Question Paper Analysis for Quantitative Aptitude (Short Answers)

 As per the Exam Pattern for IPMAT, 50% of the question paper comprises the quantitative section (including MCQs and short answer-type questions).

-• Generally, the SA section is of moderate difficulty having 20-30% tricky questions.
+• Generally, the SA section has moderate difficulty, having 20-30% tricky questions.

-• Statistically, 40% of questions are based on logarithms and Sequence & Series, and the same trend is followed from the past few years.
+• Statistically, 40% of questions are based on logarithms, sequence, and series, and the same trend has been followed for the past few years.

-IPMAT Question Paper Analysis for Quantitative Ability (MCQ) Section
+IPMAT Question Paper Analysis for Quantitative Aptitude (MCQ) Section

-• Generally, this section is the most difficult section having 40-50% tricky questions and 40 questions to be completed within 40 minutes.
+• Generally, this section is the most difficult, having 40-50% tricky questions and 40 questions to be completed within 40 minutes.

-• Majorly questions are based on Number Systems, Arithmetic, Algebra, Geometry and Menstruation, P & C, Sets, Data Interpretation, and Matrices.
+• The questions are mainly based on Number Systems, Arithmetic, Algebra, Geometry and mensuration, P and C, Sets, Data Interpretation, and Matrices.

 • Statistically, 50-55% of questions are based on Algebra, Arithmetics, and Data Interpretation.